honeycombio/honeycomb-lambda-extension/RELEASING.md

 # Creating a new release

-1. Update `version.go` with new layer version.
-1. Prep docs PR for updated layer version and release version. **NOTE**: layer version and release version are totally different :(
+1. Draft a docs PR for this release.
-1. Update `README.md` with new layer version.
+1. Update `CHANGELOG.md` with the changes since the last release.
-1. Add new entry in `CHANGELOG.md`, include both release version and layer version.
-1. Open a PR for release prep.
+1. Commit changes, push, and open a release preparation PR for review.
+1. Once the pull request is merged, fetch the updated main branch.
+1. Apply a tag for the new version on the merged commit (e.g. `git tag -a v2.3.1 -m "v2.3.1"`)
-1. Once the above changes are merged into `main`, tag `main` with the new release version, e.g. `v0.1.1`.
-Push the tag.
-This will kick off CI, which will create a draft GitHub release and publish the new layer version in AWS.
+1. Push the tag upstream to kick off the release pipeline in CI (e.g. `git push origin v2.3.1`).
+This will create a draft GitHub release with build artifacts and will publish the new layer version in AWS.
-1. Update release notes on the new draft GitHub release with notes from changelog and Layer Version ARN, and publish that.
-1. Merge PR in public docs with the new version.

-Voila!
+1. Craft a release.json for this release.
+Most the content for a `release.json` appears in the output of the publish_aws CI job.
+1. Edit the draft GitHub release:
+    - Click the Generate Release Notes button and double-check the content against the CHANGELOG.
+    - Attach the updated `release.json` to the release as a "binary".
+1. Return to the docs PR and update `data/projects/honeycomb-lambda-extension/release.json` and get a review!